Date: 21 April 2024, 9.30 am

 When my godson Kian was younger, like most kids his age, he didn’t like to share his stuff with others.
 What happens if I share my train set with my cousin and he breaks it?
 What happens if I share my jellybeans with others and I don’t have enough left for myself?

 And I told him, so long as I am around, I will make sure you will never lose out from sharing.
 If you share your train set and it breaks, I will buy you a brand new set.
 If you share your candies and you run out, I will buy you twice the amount the next time.
-I promise you, you will never lose if you share.
+I promise you, I will never lose if you share.

 Friends, our text this morning assures us of quite the same thing.
 God’s character, his loving generosity ensures us that we will be okay if we give in to others, if we give to God, if we give up some things; it will be fine.
 At the end of the day, we will not lose.